 Enter a Begin Date

-: The date entered in this field will return ordinances and administrative rules with an effective date on or after this date.
+: The date entered in this field will return offense codes and administrative rules with an effective date on or after this date.
 The default Begin Date is 1/1/1900.

 Enter an End Date:

-The date entered in this field will return ordinances and administrative rules with an effective date up to and including this date.
+The date entered in this field will return offense codes and administrative rules with an effective date up to and including this date.
 The current date automatically is entered in this field.

 This field is required.

 Local Ordinances and Administrative Rules are Offense Types.
 Use the check boxes in the menu to select an option.